 Isolation is a key part of horror, something the Chucky character exploits so deliciously.
 There’s nothing more isolating for a kid than having to convince dismissive adults that your new plaything is inhabited by the soul of a high-profile killer, especially when that killer’s supposed death is plastered all over the 6 o’clock news.
-Imagination can be as much a hindrance as it is a blessing.
+For kids, imagination can be as much a hindrance as it is a blessing.
 When Karen finally discovers the truth, she faces those same frustrations, as does a disbelieving Norris when his equally cynical partner plays silly beggars with Chucky’s frazzled head, one of many instances when Lee Ray is tossed and prodded and treated like a toy, moments when you can feel his rage bubbling beneath the impotent restraint.
 The fact that we’re in on the joke only adds to our enjoyment and Chucky’s status as an antihero.
 We know that somewhere along the line these people are going to pay for their ignorance, and pay badly.

 His real name is Charles Lee Ray and he’s been sent down from Heaven by daddy to play with me.Andy Barclay

 It’s a completely absurd concept that Holland, with the help of his cast and crew, manages to lend credibility to.
 The film’s cast do a wonderful (and absolutely vital) job of playing it straight amid so much implied humour, particularly the seemingly unshakable Catherine Hicks as Andy’s increasingly unstable mother.
-Sure, movies aren’t shot in a linear way, which means actors don’t experience events in the same way that we do, but it must have been hard to keep a straight face when delivering some of those lines or interacting with the stuffed doll prop laying idly onset.
+Sure, movies aren’t shot in a linear way, which means actors don’t experience events the same way that we do, but it must have been hard to keep a straight face when delivering some of those lines or interacting with the stuffed doll prop laying idly onset.
 It always makes me chuckle imagining an actor like Hicks rehearsing her lines with a stand-in.
 Imagine what they’d have thought reading Child’s Play in print.
 It must have seemed like a career killer in the making.

-As inspired as the practical effects were in 1988, the film’s real trump card did most of his work off screen.
+As inspired as those practical effects were in 1988, the film’s real trump card did most of his work off screen.
 You can’t pull off the cool, dry wit of an action hero without the right actor, and this time muscles were not a perquisite.
 In screen veteran Brad Dourif, Holland managed to bag himself one of the most effective voice-over actors in the business, and I’m basing that assessment on the part of Chucky alone.
 Dourif is a revelation as the sadistic doll with the dimpled visage.
 Holland and his crew worked wonders in presenting us with an authentic visual menace, but it’s the actor’s perverted relish and grasp on gallows humour that truly brings the character to life, turning the screenplay’s propulsive use of expletives into an art form.

 Nobody slings the F-bomb with as much casual panache as Dourif.
 It’s shocking to experience those words coming from the mouth of a plastic bed friend in a quite startling juxtapose, and as violent and as cruel as the character is, Holland and Dourif never allow you to forget the absurdity of it all.
 When a motionless Chucky responds with a casual F-bomb having been described as ‘ugly’ by a couple of elderly elevator passengers, you know you’re witnessing something quite special.
 That’s the beauty of a film like Child’s Play, sometimes you don’t know whether to fall down in disgust or burst into tears of laughter.
 The margins are just so fine.

 One thing Holland may not have anticipated was how appealing a character like Chucky would be to children.
 As a child who should not have been watching this movie, Chucky left quite the impression — first as a source of terror and then as a source of amusement — and there were millions more who immediately caught the Child’s Play bug.
-The character’s influence resulted in a series of unfortunate real-life incidents that led to a short-lived resurgence of the tabloid-driven moral panic movies like Child’s Play looked to sidestep.
+The character’s influence resulted in a series of unfortunate real-life incidents that led to a short-lived resurgence of the tabloid-driven moral panic that movies like Child’s Play looked to sidestep.
 In something reminiscent of the whole ‘Video Nasty’ hysteria, Child’s Play 3 was held responsible for two high-profile murders committed by juveniles, the first involving a 16-year-old girl who was forced to listen to a gang leader repeating the catchphrase “I’m Chucky, wanna play?”
 The second was even more shocking and high-profile, and not something I’m keen to dredge up for the purposes of entertainment.
 There was no harm meant on the filmmaker’s part, but the details of those murders point directly to the franchise.
 There was even a copy of Child’s Play 3 found in the possession of one of the killers.

 The only person that I let in on the fact that I was still alive was a six-year-old kid.
 I’m gonna be six years old again.
 Well, John, it’s been fun, but I gotta go.
-I have a date with six-year-old boy… and you have a date with death.Chucky
+I have a date with a six-year-old boy… and you have a date with death.Chucky

 As the sequels rolled on, the series would grow and expand to ludicrous proportions, Chucky wedding Jennifer Tilly’s dastardly doll, Tiffany, and even producing a plastic offspring as the concept was put through the commercial wringer.
-Those movies had their moments, particularly the smash-mouth Child’s Play 2, a fun and sadistic Mancini project that took Chucky’s wise-cracking antics to another stratosphere, but in some ways Chucky would become guilty of the kind of derisory antics that sullied the likes of Krueger before him, the novelty wearing thin as Chucky became the megastar of an overtly self-aware franchise.
+Those movies had their moments, particularly the smash-mouth Child’s Play 2, a fun and sadistic Mancini project that took Chucky’s wise-cracking antics to another stratosphere, but in some ways Chucky would become guilty of the kind of derisory antics that sullied the likes of Krueger before him, the novelty wearing thin as the character quickly became the megastar of an overtly self-aware franchise.

 On the subject of franchise cycles, Holland would say, “In the late seventies, it happened with Love at First Bite with George Hamilton as Dracula.
 It absolutely finished off the vampire genre, until 1985 when Fright Night came out, which resuscitated it.
 When I made Fright Night nobody was making vampire films any more because they had become objects of derision.
 They were farce.
 It’s like the last couple of episodes of Chucky [pre-2019].
 The doll has gone into camp and farce.
 When you do that, it’s because you have become self-conscious.
 You can’t scare the audience any more.
 So they have to take a time out to the killer doll genre.
 I think it’s a cycle that you see with so many of the genres…. horror genres especially.”

 That may be true, but in order to trigger such an evolution, you need one hell of a movie, and with the original Child’s Play Holland delivered just that at a time when mainstream horror was becoming mired in mediocrity.
 Holland, who also penned the delightfully left-field Psycho II, has proven himself a filmmaker who understands the finer points of the notoriously tricky horror-comedy sub-genre, and Chucky is the very embodiment of his inimitable formula.
-The movies may have grown somewhat tiresome, but horror’s plastic antihero has stood the test of time, and was even re-imagined as the victim of a modern consumerist society in Lars Klevberg’s widely misunderstood reboot.
+The movies may have grown somewhat tiresome, but horror’s plastic antihero has stood the test of time.
+The character was even re-imagined as the victim of a modern consumerist society in Lars Klevberg’s widely misunderstood reboot.
 Mark Hamill’s variation of the character was largely inspired, but the original Chucky was bold, unique and utterly refreshing, with a sinister charm that was impossible to resist.
 All of this has made Chucky a proven draw with a commercial lifespan that is seemingly limitless.
 Like a rabid Energizer bunny, he just keeps on killin’, and you know he’ll continue to do so, even without those pre-packaged Good Guy batteries.